jorisvandenbossche/DS-python-geospatial/index.md

 The course is organized as a three day course with following program:

-- **Day 1** - Setting up the programming environment with the required packages using the conda package manager, a recap of Python concepts and introduction to GeoPandas and related packages to work with geospatial vector data.
+- **Day 1** - Setting up the programming environment with the required packages using the conda package manager and introduction to GeoPandas and related packages to work with geospatial vector data.
-- **Day 2** - An introduction to numpy and rasterio for working with raster data.
-More advanced features of GeoPandas for spatial joins and overlays.
+- **Day 2** - More advanced features of GeoPandas for spatial joins and overlays.
+An introduction to xarray for working with raster data.
 Combining raster and vector data and more advanced plotting.
 The acquired skills will immediately be brought into practice to handle real-world data sets.
-- **Day 3** - An introduction to xarray for multi-dimensional netCDF-like datasets.
-Further case studies to apply the learned skills of the full workshop.
-The day will end with an overview of other packages that are being used in the geospatial Python ecosystem (to scale to bigger datasets, other visualization frameworks, specialized packages).
+- **Day 3** - The use of xarray for spatial data cubes (netcdf-like) and out-of-memory raster data.
+Case studies to apply the learned skills of the full workshop.
+Interactive visualisation of spatial data.
+The day will end with an overview of other packages that are being used in the geospatial Python ecosystem (other visualization frameworks, specialized GIS oriented packages).

 ## Getting started